How Cerebral Palsy Treatment Helped Adee Maag Beat the Odds

 “Going through something like this, you feel alone sometimes,” Jennifer said.
 “But then you come here and talk to other parents, and it’s so comforting.
 If we wouldn’t have brought Adee here, she wouldn’t be walking.”

-Learn more about the services offered at the Firelands Children's S.P.O.T. today.
+Learn more about cerebral palsy treated at the Firelands Children's S.P.O.T. as well as other services today.